 03 9646 1066

-Families can make use of easy walking access with a secure pram, scooter and bike storage, while our off-street car park allows safe drop off and collection.
-With all-day parking nearby and easy access to the CBD by bus or tram, our centre is well positioned for families in neighbouring suburbs who commute to the CBD or Docklands.
-Open 52 weeks per year.
+Families may benefit from easy walking access as well as secure pram, scooter, and bike storage, while our off-street parking enables for safe drop off and pick up.
+With all-day parking nearby and easy access to the CBD via bus or tram, our center is well positioned for families commuting to the CBD or Docklands.
+Open 52 weeks out of the year.